xyluz/securePassGenerator/README.md

 Super Easy to get running.

 - Clone repo
-- Upload to serve (remote or local)
+- Upload to server (remote or local)
 - Go to folder directory from browser (e.g localhost/securePassGenerator)
 - You should get password displayed on the screen